-Pit Boss Grills was found in 1999.
-It is a subsidiary of Dansons, Inc, owned by Dan Theissen and his two sons Jeff and Jordan.
+Pit Boss Grills was founded in 1999.
+It is a subsidiary of Dansons, Inc, owned by Dan Theissen and his two sons, Jeff and Jordan.
 They were the first company to dive into the market of pellet smokers after the patent of Traeger Grills expired.
 This article contains all the information about where are pit boss grills made.

 Where are pit boss grills made?

-Recently, there’s a lot of discussion about where are pit boss grills made.
+Recently, there have been a lot of discussions about where are pit boss grills made.
 Much information about the manufacturing site is not available.
 But several sites on the internet claim that some of the Pot Boss products are made in China and then exported to the United States.
 Pit Boss Grills hired Joe Traeger and his son Brian in September 2018.
-Recently, Bob Traeger is behind all the promotion and awareness programs of Pit Boss grills.
+Recently, Bob Traeger has been behind all Pit Boss grills’ promotion and awareness programs.

 Products of pit boss grills

 Pit Boss is best known for its heavy-duty grillers.
 They offer a big and heavier build to withstand any circumstance.
 Their premium grills are the best in the grilling industry and offer the best performance.
-Their long-lasting series includes the Ceramic Charcoal Barbeque Series and Wood Pellet Series and the Ceramic Charcoal Barbecue Series.
+Their long-lasting series includes the Ceramic Charcoal Barbeque Series, Wood Pellet Series, and the Ceramic Charcoal Barbecue Series.

 Pit boss vs Traeger

 Both Pit Boss and Traeger offer few fully insulated models of grills.
-The top-line products are of premium built.
-They have stainless steel body upgrades along with extra grates and higher quality temperature controllers.
+The top-line products are premium built.
+They have stainless steel body upgrades along with extra grates and higher-quality temperature controllers.

-Pit Boss are at advantage for the slide open sear plate.
+Pit Boss is at an advantage for the slide-open sear plate.
 It gives a grilling option over the open wood fire instead of the indirect heat.
 This helps in moisture retention and crisper crust on the grilled food.

-Similarly, both Pit Boss’s and Traeger have a similar minimum range.
+Similarly, both Pit Boss and Traeger have a similar minimum range.

-Both Pit Boss and Traeger have lined up a wide range of models varying in size.
-Several models offer ultra-wide cooking space while others perfect for a family of four.
+Both Pit Boss and Traeger have lined up many models varying in size.
+Several models offer ultra-wide cooking space while others are perfect for a family of four.

-Bit, if you are quite particular about your cooking space, Pit Boss must be your choice.
-It has a range of vertical pellet smoker models which offers maximum cooking space for a compact design.
+But, if you are quite particular about your cooking space, Pit Boss must be your choice.
+It has a range of vertical pellet smoker models that offers maximum cooking space for a compact design.
 It is best for tiny backyards or balconies.

 The hopper capacity of the pellet grills determines the period of how long the smoke can stay without any intervention.
 So, Traeger models have an 18-pound hopper.
 They are quite big and handle generous enough wood pellets for most of the grilling.
 Linger cooking can be managed with just 1 refill.

 On the other hand, Pit Boss product range has several size-types of hopper sizes.
 Most of the hoppers are bigger than Traeger’s size.
-The newer models of hopper size of 55-pound aid cooking for 24 hours straight without refuelling.
+The newer models of hopper size 55-pound aid cooking for 24 hours straight without refueling.

 Pit Boss grills win the warrant period comparison.
 They offer 5 years warranty on their products which is 2 years more than the Traeger pellet grills, that is, 3 years warranty.

-1. What are extra features of Traeger Grills?
+1. What are the extra features of Traeger Grills?

 2. What is the warranty period of Pit Boss Grills?

-Pit Boss offers the 5 years warranty period for all its grills.
+Pit Boss offers a 5 years warranty period for all its grills.